kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-01-expose-service-apigateway.md

   > **TIP:** To deploy the service in a user Namespace, run:
   > ```
-  > kubectl -n {NAMESPACE_NAME} create -f https://raw.githubusercontent.com/istio/istio/master/samples/httpbin/httpbin.yaml
+  > kubectl -n ${NAMESPACE_NAME} create -f https://raw.githubusercontent.com/istio/istio/master/samples/httpbin/httpbin.yaml
   > ```

 3. Expose the service by creating an APIRule CR: